 The CESKAA staff believes that rigorous and sustained scholarly research will help move these unacknowledged people, stories and contributions to a central position within interpretations and narratives that cover the broad historical and educational, political and socio-cultural themes pertaining to the heritage of the Commonwealth and the nation.

 Materials that are collected, both print and three-dimensional artifacts, are maintained in archival and museum collections.
 These items are used for research and scholarly study, documentaries, exhibits and public education programs.
 Our scope of coverage includes documents and artifacts, people and historic places that provide context and that are dispersed across the entire Commonwealth.
 The collections include materials from KSU alumni and former faculty members.

-Kentucky State University, the only public historically black university in Kentucky, is the ideal site for an academic research program charged with the above stated mission.
+Kentucky State University, the oldest public historically black university in Kentucky, is the ideal site for an academic research program charged with the above stated mission.
 In keeping with the teaching, research and service missions of the university, CESKAA staff engages in extensive community-based outreach, educational and cultural services, including cemetery documentation and preservation, genealogical and family history studies, historical site investigations and public history programs and exhibits.

 We serve as consultants to several local historical groups and routinely partner with other agencies, including the Kentucky African American Heritage Commission, the Kentucky Derby Museum, the Kentucky History Center, the Kentucky Heritage Council, the Kentucky Human Rights Commission, the Kentucky State University-affiliated K-Club and Office of Alumni Affairs and the University of Kentucky’s Graduate Program in Historical Preservation, to name a few.